yumna-khan/scRNA-seq-analysis/README.md

 For visualization and assessment of cluster structure, UMAP was performed using the same 30 PCs.
 UMAP plots were generated and colored by original sample identity (`orig.ident`) to assess potential batch effects, and by cluster identity to evaluate the biological organization of the data.

-All analyses were executed on a high-performance computing (HPC) environment using R scripts submitted via SLURM job scheduling.
+All analyses were executed on a high-performance computing (HPC) environment using [R Script](code/normalize/UMAP.R) submitted via [SLURM](code/normalize/final_UMAP.sh) job scheduling.

 ### 5. Annotation